The Church of Jesus Christ of Latter-day Saints in Mongolia

 The Church of Jesus Christ of Latter-day Saints in Mongolia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Mongolia.
-The first missionaries arrived in 1992 under request of the Mongolian government in effort to improve higher education in the country following the collapse of the Soviet Union.
+The first missionaries arrived in 1992 on a request of the Mongolian government in an effort to improve higher education in the country following the collapse of the Soviet Union.
 The first small branch was established in 1993.
 Since then, the LDS Church in Mongolia has grown to more than 12,000 members in 24 congregations.
-In 2021, Mongolia had the second most LDS Church members per capita in Asia behind the Philippines.
+In 2022, Mongolia had the second most LDS Church members per capita in Asia behind the Philippines.
+In 2023 it was announced that the first temple will be constructed in Ulaanbaatar.